 Types of Japanese Barberry

 In addition to 'Aurea', Berberis thunbergii is available in a number of other named cultivars.
 There are many dozens of them, many with reddish foliage, others with yellow-green.
-Some widely available varieties include:
+These are some widely available varieties:

 - 'Crimson Pygmy' is a 1- to 2-foot dwarf variety with reddish-bronze foliage.

 - 'Gold Pillar' is a 3- to 4-foot plant with an upright growth habit and golden summer foliage that turns orange-red in fall.

 - 'Orange Rocket' is a 4- to 5-foot plant with foliage that transitions from coral red in spring, to medium green in summer, to bright red-orange in fall.

 - 'Fireball' is a dwarf, 1- to 2-foot variety with fiery red foliage from spring to fall.

 In regions where barberry sales are controlled due to invasiveness, you may find that only certain cultivars that produce few seeds are available for sale.
 In other areas, there will be no exemptions, and Japanese barberry will be unavailable in any form.